-Overview: Workplace stress is an important employers concern for a number of reasons.
+Overview: Workplace stress is an important employer concern for a number of reasons.
 Workplace stress can:

-Creating Employee Assistance Programs and employee health programs and supporting good work-life balance creates happier employees, which in turn results in more productive, harder working employees.
-Offering strong vacation packages, and encouraging employees to take advantage of those packages, actually leads to more efficient employees.
+Offering an employee assistance program and supporting a work-life balance creates happier employees, which in turn results in more productive, harder working employees.
+Offering strong vacation packages, and encouraging employees to take advantage of those packages, also may lead to better job performance.

-Trends: With a tough economy, many employees feel as if they have to be the hardest-working, most dedicated employee.
-While the hard work and dedication can be admirable, if used in the wrong way, it can lead to employees becoming workaholics, resulting in sloppy work and lower job retention.
+Trends: With a tough economy, many employees feel as if they have to be the hardest-working, most-dedicated employee, never taking a vacation day or sick day.
+While the hard work and dedication can be admirable, in extreme cases, it can lead to employees becoming workaholics, resulting in sloppy work and lower job retention.

 This section of the XpertHR best practice manual discusses the business case for investing in employee stress management and explains how to develop and implement a framework for managing stress.